Models with one level of hierarchy

 Footnotes

-dropping NA values is not always the best idea!
+1. dropping NA values is not always the best idea!
 I’m doing it here to create a focused example.
-Bayes gives us other options for working with missing values, including modelling them directly.↩︎
+Bayesian gives us other options for working with missing values, including modelling them directly.↩︎

-again, this is slightly contrived for the sake of making a clean example! normally you’d most likely treat these two variables separately.↩︎
+2. again, this is slightly contrived for the sake of making a clean example!
+Normally you’d most likely treat these two variables separately.↩︎